-Yesterday, came to know the real me.
+Yesterday, I came to know the real me.
 There was a lizard in my home yesterday, and instead of treating it as a guest, we started to drive it away.

 A little creature shook my whole world.
 It showed me the mirror and my true face, the face of an amateur seeker.
-A true seeker is a fearless being, is one who surrenders, one who renounces wrath, sloth, greed, pride, lust, envy and gluttony.
+A true seeker is a fearless being, is one who surrenders, one who renounces wrath, sloth, greed, pride, lust, envy, and gluttony.

 I called the security guard to help me.

 Together, we rumbled with the little lizard for an hour so.
-She ran here and there, we ran here and there.
+It ran here and there, we ran here and there.
 All the stuff in the room was displaced.
 We were shouting as we have spotted an ISIS terrorist.
 After almost an hour, I was almost prepared to kill it; simultaneously praying to the almighty that please help us to show her the way out.

 Finally, after an hour, we completed our task.
 It was an OUT or KILL situation, but we managed to drive her out of the window; safely.

 How can such a small creature change my whole thinking process?
-I have seen this happen to many people.
+I’ve seen this happen to many people.
 Is this our fear?
 Is this our ignorance and ill-education about the wildlife?
 Is this the poor upbringing that makes us alien and insensitive to other species?
 I remember my mother using species like dog, cockroach, rat, lizard to fear the hell out of me.

 Today, when I look back, I think it shouldn’t have happened.
 This giving of adjectives creates such a bad impact on the child and when it grows, the child develops a constant fear and hatred for that species.

-Whatever happened, I am happy that I wasn’t involved in the killing of a co-species that came to eat the moths in my home.
+Whatever happened, I’m glad that I wasn’t involved in the killing of a co-species that came to eat the moths in my home.
 The lizard, the little one, was a great teacher and a wizard to me.